douggal/advent-of-code-2022/README.md

 and should have been an assignment stmt, `wd = String.Concat(wd, f);`.
 Just silence on it (Visual Studio 2022 for Mac).

+### Day 8

+To make all the overhead Linq introduces performant, Linq features lazy evaluation.
+This can take some getting used to.
+In sending string items from a Linq query output to String.Join for concatenation I had to force an evaluation before I could get the expected output.